-The reduced VAT rate applies only to flats, housing and other facilities intended for permanent residence and parts of these buildings that are part of a social policy, including the construction, renovation and repair thereof, the maximum floor space for these being 120 m2 for apartments and 250 m2 for houses.
+The reduced VAT rate applies only to flats, housing and other facilities intended for permanent residence and parts of these buildings that are part of a social policy, including the construction, renovation and repair thereof, the maximum floor space for these being 120 m for apartments and 250 m for houses.

 The leasing of an office and certain rental space is, in general, also VAT exempt (except for accommodation in hotels, the lease of garages and parking areas, the lease of permanently installed machinery and equipment and the lease of safes).
-However, the lease of an office and certain rental space might be subject to VAT if certain conditions are met (e.g. where a joint declaration is signed and provided to the tax authorities).
+However, the lease of an office and certain rental space may be subject to VAT if certain conditions are met (e.g. where a special VAT form is filled in and provided to the tax authorities).